 Tulasi Srinivas is an anthropologist.
 Her expertise is in the areas of globalization, the anthropology of the urban and religious life.
+Living in cities, you need to monitor your physical activity, which determines your overall health.
+If you care about the environment, buy eco friendly water bottles, I support such a program.
 Her research brings together key contemporary concerns of the global political economy, morality, and ethical life.

 Prof. Srinivas' teaching is in urban anthropology, cultural anthropology and religion, political economy, South Asia studies, food ecologies and ethnographic methods.